-In addition to the four-year curriculum leading to the M.D. degree, the Paul L. Foster School of Medicine provides extensive graduate medical education opportunities in a variety of residency programs including Internal Medicine, Surgery, Family Medicine, Pediatrics, Emergency Medicine, Psychiatry, Obstetrics and Gynecology, Radiology, Anesthesiology, and a Transitional Year program.
-These programs, like the newly accredited medical school, all meet the exacting standards of the

-Accreditation Council for Graduate Medical Education.
+In addition to the four-year curriculum leading to the M.D. degree, the Paul L. Foster School of Medicine provides extensive graduate medical education opportunities in a variety of residency programs including Internal Medicine, Surgery, Family Medicine, Pediatrics, Emergency Medicine, Psychiatry, Obstetrics and Gynecology, and Radiology.
+These programs, like the newly accredited medical school, all meet the exacting standards of the Accreditation Council for Graduate Medical Education.
 Students who come to the Paul L. Foster School of Medicine can be assured of training in an environment that will enable them to develop the knowledge and skills necessary to provide the citizens of Texas and the nation with the highest quality of health care.